MrR0807/Notes/understanding-parquet-file.md

   * If we exchange database from say MySQL to PostgreSQL, will the output from (Maxwell or Debezium) be the same?
   * Can the format change with upgrade?
   * For example, [MySQL has 3 types of Binary Logging Formats](https://dev.mysql.com/doc/refman/8.0/en/binary-log-formats.html): statement-based, row-based (default) and mixed logging.
 Amazon's RDS [recommends using mixed](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html).
 Does it even matter?
+* CDC
+  * How does Maxwell ensure exactly once?
+There is Github [issue where the resolution](https://github.com/zendesk/maxwell/issues/785) is unclear (was it implemented?);
+  * What happens when Maxwell instance restarts?
+It should maintain somewhere what it managed to send to Kafka.
+Is it write ahead log?
+Say Maxwell writes into ahead log that it read X change and sent it to Kafka.
+What if Kafka does not respond/is dead.
+Will it retry?
+What if both die?
+Will it retry with new Maxwell instance?
+  * Should we use encoding when sending to Kafka from Maxwell (
+* Kafka
+  * If we have several partitions and several consumers, how will we ensure order of statements?
+  *

 ## SQL Database